 The Sanskrit word Hatha translates to force, exertion and effort, so alongside understanding what yoga is, we understand hatha yoga as a means for spiritual development through the exertion of the student’s physical effort.
 Traditionally, hatha yoga integrates ethics, diet, cleansing, breathing exercises and energy work alongside physical bodywork before moving to the internal realms of meditation.

 Hatha Flow is a classical style of practise – Hatha, with a modern take – Flow.
 The term ‘flow’ generally means a flowing sequence of postures.
 During class, one pose will follow another in a complementary way in some kind of rhythm.

 The term flowing could also be influenced by what is known as Kriya yoga, the yoga of action, which is in essence a practise entirely of its own.
 But the asana or posture practise is a flowing, highly charged sequence also, which utilises pranayama, bandhas, mudras, mantra throughout.

-Yuli is a registered Yoga Teacher, Himalayan Hatha (200+ hours), with Yoga Alliance Professionals.
+Yuli is a registered Yoga Teacher, Himalayan Hatha (200+ hours), accredited by Yoga Alliance Professionals.
 She has over 2000 hours of teaching experience having taught for 4+ years.